 Kodi Ramakrishna

 Kodi Ramakrishna is an Indian director, best known for Tamil cinema.
-Kodi Ramakrishna began their career in 1990.
-With 30 credits to their name, Kodi Ramakrishna remains one of the most prolific and celebrated talents in the industry.
+Kodi Ramakrishna began their career in 1990 and has been a prominent figure in the industry for over 36 years.
+With over 60 credits to their name, Kodi Ramakrishna remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Kodi Ramakrishna's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones